betterscientificsoftware/bssw.io/Articles/Blog/2023-03-Julia_for_BSSw.md

 For people focused on high-performance computing (HPC), it is worth noting that the community is invested in performance from day one.
 Several members of the community recently put our thoughts about HPC and Julia in a [recent paper](https://arxiv.org/abs/2211.02740).
 Meanwhile, building the community has kept many of us very busy in the last few years.
 Many [venues](https://juliaparallel.org/resources/) have been organized in recent years, including a tutorial and BoFs organized by the U.S. Department of Energy [Exascale Computing Project](https://www.exascaleproject.org/), a Supercomputing [BoF](https://sc22.supercomputing.org/presentation/?id=bof136&sess=sess309), a JuliaCon [minisymposium](https://live.juliacon.org/talk/LUWYRJ), and a monthly [JuliaHPC call](https://julialang.org/community/#events) to provide exposure and highlight the work done by community members.

-It's also worth mentioning that unifying and coordinated initiatives coming out of the Exascale Computing Project (ECP) like [Spack](https://spack.io/) and [E4S](https://e4s-project.github.io/) can be an invaluable source of HPC packages which can be leveraged within the Julia ecosystem.
+It's also worth mentioning that unifying and coordinated initiatives coming out of the Exascale Computing Project (ECP) like [Spack](https://spack.io/) and [E4S](https://e4s-project.github.io/) can be an invaluable source of HPC packages that can be leveraged within the Julia ecosystem.

 ### Where to start